user7217/OxygenTracker/PYTHONANYWHERE_DEPLOY.md

-# PythonAnywhere Deployment Guide
+# PythonAnywhere Deployment Guide (SQLite - Free Account)

-This guide helps you deploy your Oxygen Cylinder Tracker to PythonAnywhere with PostgreSQL database.
+This guide helps you deploy your Oxygen Cylinder Tracker to PythonAnywhere using SQLite database with a free account.

 ## Prerequisites

-1. **PythonAnywhere Account**: Sign up at https://www.pythonanywhere.com/
+1. **PythonAnywhere Account**: Sign up at https://www.pythonanywhere.com/ (free account works!)
-2. **Paid Account**: PostgreSQL requires a paid account (Hacker plan or higher)
-3. **Git Repository**: Your code should be in a Git repository (GitHub, GitLab, etc.)
+2. **Git Repository**: Your code should be in a Git repository (GitHub, GitLab, etc.)

 ## Step 1: Upload Your Code